 The Group encourages feedback from its customers through engagement with customers on an individual basis as and when necessary.
 Despite the number of customers having more than doubled in the past couple of years, we have regular interface with our customers and their needs are appreciated.
-This is being supported with the creation of a new customer services team in our Thornton offices as part of our centralisation project.
+This has been supported by the creation of the new customer services team in our Thornton offices as part of our centralisation project.